Skip to content

 How children are passed to function components

-They are passed in as children property.
+They are passed in through the children property.
 They can be of any type.

 tsx